ttab/amqp-as-promised/README.md

 ### `local`

 If true, means there will be no AMQP connection.
+Default: false

 ### `rpc`

-* `timeout`: timeout in ms for rpc calls
+* `timeout`: timeout in ms for rpc calls.
+Default: 1000ms

 ## Example config